 What makes a happy lawyer?
 Do they even exist?
 (Yes…they do).
 Does the job make the lawyer, or does the lawyer make the job?
 Are certain types of practices like immigration law or working in a family law court more conducive to producing happy lawyers?
 Are unhappy lawyers more likely to be found in corporate law and large law firms?

 Practice settings certainly play a role in day-to-day stresses—but we all know of colleagues who are both very happy and unhappy in all types of practices (from courthouses, to in house counsel, to law firms).
 Since happy lawyers get the best law jobs, to set yourself up to land at the best law job possible, it is important to figure out how to be happy with your legal career.

-In my experience, the answer is remarkably simple: happy lawyers (1) know who they are and (2) know what to look for.
+In our experience, the answer is remarkably simple: happy lawyers (1) know who they are and (2) know what to look for.

 Knowing who you are as a lawyer and the type of lawyer you are is key to learning how you fit in to the professional ecosystem—and once you know where you fit in the ecosystem, knowing what to look for can help you navigate to where you need to go.

-Based on my interaction with many law students and lawyers, I boil lawyers into five general personality types:
+Based on our interactions with many law students and lawyers, we boil lawyers into these general personality types:

 Know what to look for

 If you review the different generalizations we made above, you will start to connect different themes together.
 As fun as it is to sort yourself and your colleagues, the truth is that as individuals, we are looking for varying doses of the same few things.
 There is no one-size-fits-all formula, but we find that the happiest lawyers know exactly how much autonomy, expertise, and networking they need.